Where to Travel on Vacation in March 2023

 The southwest coast of Sri Lanka is in the final month of the dry season, so you can still sneak in a holiday to resorts such as Bentota and Unawatuna.
 It's a great month to visit the nearby Maldives too, so why not enjoy a cultural journey around Sri Lanka before flying to Male for a few days on the beach?

 March is the best month of the year to visit Vietnam if you'd like to hit the beach AND enjoy some sightseeing, with pleasant weather across the country.
 This is especially true in the south, with clear skies and sunshine perfect for unwinding in Da Nang or Nha Trang.

 In general, the best time for game viewing in Africa is during the dry season, when the animals can be more easily spotted through the thin vegetation.
 During these dry months, herds of animals tend to congregate around watering holes as other sources dry up.
 In March it's the wet season across most of southern Africa, so for this reason we recommend East Africa as a more reliable safari destination for this time of year.
 It's a great time of year to go tiger-spotting in India, too.

 Tanzania is also enjoying a mini dry season, with the calving season drawing to a close - so March is still a good time to see thousands of calves being born.
 It can rain at any time in East Africa, but these rains keep the wildebeest herds on the grass plains in the southern parts of the Serengeti.

 It's also still the dry season in India at this time of year and the national parks across the country are open for business.
 This is a good time to head to India for a tiger spotting safari.
-The rising temperatures dry out the scrub making it easier to spot the majestic prowling creatures as they hunt for food and water.
+The rising temperatures dry out the scrub, making it easier to spot the majestic creatures as they hunt for food and water.

 Are you still struggling to decide where to travel in March?
-Here's a selection of our tours perfectly suited for travel in March from the peaks of the Himalayas to the coastline of Central America.
+Here's a selection of our tours that are perfectly suited for travel in March, from the peaks of the Himalayas to the coastline of Central America.